-Analog-style Synth for the
+Analog-style Synth for the Digital Music Age!

 When Roland released the original System-100 modular synthesizer back in 1975, the world was on the cusp of an electronic music revolution.
 Throughout the years, as the System series, and eventually the SH line evolved, so did the music scene around them.
-A new era of electronic music is dawning, and once more, Roland is on the scene with their AIRA System-1, an old-school, analog-style synthesizer that's build for total integration in your live or studio rig.
+A new era of electronic music is dawning, and once more, Roland is on the scene with their AIRA System-1, an old-school, analog-style synthesizer that's built for total integration in your live or studio rig.
 Sporting Roland's Analog Circuit Behavior technology, this synth delivers sound that's so tweakable and realistic, you won't believe it's digital.
 But with capabilities such as Plug-out technology, which lets you load up a library of classic Roland synth engines, the System-1 goes far beyond its analog ancestry.

 System-1 Plug-out Synthesizer Keyboard Features: